-For those looking to reduce their SaaS spend, here are 5 things to keep in mind…
+For those looking to reduce their SaaS management spend, here are 5 things to keep in mind…

 If you’re a fellow SaaS enthusiast, try counting the number of applications that you use on a daily basis.
 If that was too simple, try to identify which features you use religiously, and which you haven’t touched in months – for each product.